Farshid-997/OOP-Concept-With-Python/README.md

 # class is the blueprint -->human is the bluprint

-# Object what we are seeing ->> from this blueprint we create different types of class
+# Object what we are seeing ->> from this blueprint we create different types of humans

 # when you called a def inside a class it is called method and when its called outside class it is called function